 - Muffin tin

 - I used a mini bundt pan for the ones you see here

 - Pumpkin puree – use canned or this is how to make homemade pumpkin puree

-- Mini chocolate chips – if you want to add those too
+- 1/4 cup mini chocolate chips – if you want to add those too

 - Mixer – I have this NutriMill Artiste you see in the video, it’s fabulous

-Once you’re done enjoying these try these other easy pumpkin desserts
+Once you’re done enjoying these try these other easy pumpkin recipes

 Here’s a video showing you how I make them, and the printable recipe: